Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 Bucket : A basic container (Buckets cannot be nested) For performance, it's better to have fewer buckets and more objects in each bucket Bucket name must be unique in all GCP Platform
 Objects : Can be up to 5TB.
-Stored in a bucket
+Stored in a bucket (Folders are also considered objects)

 A bucket can have one of theses storage class :
 - Multi regional : Geo-redundant (inside a continent - Europe, Asia or US)